 Nuts & Seeds

 Nuts & seeds are usually used to compliment a dish and is often something that most people are not stocked up on.
 This is most likely because they’re usually pretty expensive.
-If you’re looking to try and save a bit on this produce, then try checking out the thrive market.
+If you’re looking to try and save a bit on this produce, then try checking out Amazon.
 They have a decent range of nuts & seeds at a pretty affordable price.

 Much like the herbs and spices there is not a great deal to mention about nuts & seeds.
 These are my personal favourites to be stocked up on.
 Just make sure you stay away from peanuts as these are not considered paleo friendly.